flowcate/deephub-basic-setup/README.md

 # DeepHub® Basic Setup

 This project provides a completely configured “system” consisting of the DeepHub®, the DeepHub® UI and a containerized web server, acting as a reverse proxy, to simplify the overall usage and interaction of these components.
-For the orchestration between these three containers a Docker Compose file is used.
+For the orchestration between these three containers docker compose is used.

 ## Prerequisites
 * [Docker](https://docs.docker.com/engine/install/)